algorandfoundation/algokit-utils-py/docs/src/content/docs/concepts/building/testing.md

 ---
 title: "Automated testing"
-description: "Automated testing is a higher-order use case capability provided by AlgoKit Utils that builds on top of the core capabilities.
-It allows you to use terse, robust automated testing primitives..."
+description: "A collection of useful snippets and patterns for testing Algorand applications using AlgoKit Utils with pytest."
 ---

 Automated testing is a higher-order use case capability provided by AlgoKit Utils that builds on top of the core capabilities.
 It allows you to use terse, robust automated testing primitives that work with [pytest](https://docs.pytest.org/en/latest/) to facilitate fixture management, quickly generating isolated and funded test accounts, transaction logging, and log capture.